Community & Economic Development

-CAPCOG's Economic Development Program works closely with cities, counties, chambers of commerce and economic development corporations of the Texas capital area, providing education, training and expert assistance.
+CAPCOG's Community & Economic Development Program works closely with cities, counties, chambers of commerce and economic development corporations of the Texas capital area, providing education, training and expert assistance.
 Learn how the program supports the region, including the helpful information resources and services available to your organization or community.

 Discover economic development

 What is economic development?
 It's the aim of improving economic conditions at various scales and geographies in a way that produces measurable benefit to the well-being of communities and their citizens.
 Economic developers work in diverse settings within the public, nonprofit and private sectors and use a wide range of tools relating to economic analysis, public finance, urban development, marketing and strategic planning.